 In order to apply to one of these two-year programs, students must have a high school diploma or equivalent and demonstrate proficiency in English and math.
 They must also pass a criminal background check.

 Associate of Applied Science in Medical Assisting

-Coursework in a medical assisting associate degree program trains students in economic and legal theories, as well as general administrative tasks.
-In addition to general coursework, they complete lab studies and participate in supervised clinical rotations.
+Coursework trains students in economic and legal theories and general administrative tasks.
+In addition to general coursework, students participate in labs.
 Courses that medical assisting students take often include:

 - Medical terminology

 Popular Career Options

 Medical assistants can find positions in many clinical settings.
 They typically work with a licensed physician and complete routine tasks that occur during the examination process.
 Possible career titles for graduates of this program include:

 - Clinical medical assistant